Manage projects with WBS (Work Breakdown Structure)

 We can break down our project without a predefined limit.
 Usually 4 or 5 levels are enough even for very complex projects.

-The WBS allows us to “collapse”, as highlighted, the phases we are not working on, to focus on the phases of interest.
+The WBS allows us to “collapse”, as highlighted, the project phases or work packages we are not working on, in order to focus on the phases of interest.

 The WBS also allows us to remove phases created by mistake.